 After that, they’ll bring you to Shark Ray Alley.
-I personally thought this part of the tour was kind of gimmicky, but if you are new to snorkeling and haven’t seen stingrays or sharks up-close before, you might enjoy it.
+I personally thought this part of the tour was a bit gimmicky, but if you are new to snorkeling and haven’t seen stingrays or sharks up-close before, you’ll enjoy it.
 Basically, they take you to a shallow area and you stand in the water while they drop food in.
 The nurse sharks and stingrays have a feeding frenzy, while you get to watch them close-up.

-Once you get back, grab a happy hour cocktail at The Lazy Lizard bar at The Split.
+Once you get back, grab a cocktail at The Lazy Lizard bar at The Split.
 The island of Caye Caulker is split into two by a narrow waterway.
-The tip of the island is referred to as “The Split” and is the popular place to hang out during the day and night.
+The tip of the island is referred to as “The Split” and is the popular place to hang out.
 During the day, it’s also a popular area for windsurfers and kite-boarders.
 You can rent a board or take a lesson, or just watch from the sidelines with a cocktail in hand.
 There’s also a platform where you can climb up and jump off into the ocean!

-Dive the Blue Hole or Dive the Belize Barrier Reef
+One Week in Belize: Day 6 – Dive the Blue Hole or Belize Barrier Reef

-Now that you have learned from my mistake and will be booking ahead of time, if diving the Blue Hole is on your bucketlist, this is the day to do it.
-That being said, the dive costs $300 USD per person and is a 3-hour boat ride to get out there, so if you are prone to sea-sickness make sure it is a calm day.
-The Blue Hole looks amazing from an aerial view, and is the most popular dive site in Belize, but you have to set your expectations accordingly- there is no colorful reef to be seen when diving this site.
+If diving the Blue Hole is on your bucket list, this is the day to do it.
+That being said, the dive costs $300 USD per person and is a 3-hour boat ride to get out there.
+If you are prone to sea-sickness make sure it is a calm day.
+The Blue Hole looks amazing from an aerial view, and is the most popular dive site in Belize.
+However – you have to set your expectations accordingly: there is no colorful reef to be seen when diving this site.
 It is more like a cave dive, and is deep (you descend about 130 feet) and dark.
-However, it is still a bucket-list dive and would be an awesome experience!
 Also, I’ve heard great things about the dive you do after the Blue Hole, called Half Moon Caye.

 If you want to scuba dive on day 2, but don’t want to spend the time and money to go to The Blue Hole, there are several dive shops in town that can take you to other great, world-class diving sites in the area.